ckRobinson/multi-column-markdown/README.md

     - The much requested and long awaited live preview support is here!
     - **Things to note:**
         - Updating to 0.7.0 to enable this feature may require a restart of Obsidian.
-        - The styling of the Live Preview columns is **very** theme dependent as Multi-Column Markdown mostly only handles visual the layout.
+        - The styling of the Live Preview columns is **very** theme dependent as Multi-Column Markdown mostly only handles the layout.
         - All standard markdown syntax is fully supported, however cross compatibility with other plugins may or may not be supported.
             - Due to how custom live preview plugins are implemented within CodeMirror6 and hook into Obsidian I can not guarentee all plugins will render properly within live preview at this point.
             - *Most* plugins retain their cross compatibility when viewing columns in Reading mode.

 - ### **New start region syntax**
     - You can now define the start of a multi-column region and it's settings as a single codeblock.
     - The old start tag syntax will begin to be slowly depreciated by this new codeblock syntax.